outisdz/reversync/README.md

 > **Never expose this server to the public internet unless you understand the risks.**
 >
 > - All communication is SSL/TLS encrypted, but authentication is via a shared secret.
-> - Anyone with your certificate and password can run commands on your clients.
+> - Anyone with your certificate and password can run commands on your targets.
 > - Use strong, unique secrets and protect your key/password files.

 ---